 (c) With respect to reporting, the permit must incorporate all applicable reporting requirements and require the following:

-(A) Submittal of three (3) copies of reports of any required monitoring at least every 6 months, completed on forms approved by the Department.
-Unless otherwise approved in writing by the Department, six month periods are January 1 to June 30, and July 1 to December 31.
-The reports required by this rule must be submitted within 30 days after the end of each reporting period, unless otherwise approved in writing by the Department.
-One copy of the report must be submitted to the EPA, and two copies to the Department's regional office identified in the permit.
+(A) Submittal of three (3) copies of reports of any required monitoring at least every 6 months, completed on forms approved by DEQ.
+Unless otherwise approved in writing by DEQ, six month periods are January 1 to June 30, and July 1 to December 31.
+The reports required by this rule must be submitted within 30 days after the end of each reporting period, unless otherwise approved in writing by DEQ.
+One copy of the report must be submitted to the EPA, and two copies to DEQ's regional office identified in the permit.
 All instances of deviations from permit requirements must be clearly identified in such reports:

-(i) The semi-annual report will be due on July 30, unless otherwise approved in writing by the Department, and must include the semi-annual compliance certification, OAR 340-218-0080;
+(i) The semi-annual report will be due on July 30, unless otherwise approved in writing by DEQ, and must include the semi-annual compliance certification, OAR 340-218-0080;

-(ii) The annual report will be due on February 15, unless otherwise approved in writing by the Department, but may not be due later than March 15, and must consist of the annual reporting requirements as specified in the permit; the emission fee report; the emission statement, if applicable, OAR 340-214-0220; the annual certification that the risk management plan is being properly implemented, OAR 340-218-0050; and the semi-annual compliance certification, OAR 340-218-0080.
+(ii) The annual report will be due on February 15, unless otherwise approved in writing by DEQ, but may not be due later than March 15, and must consist of the annual reporting requirements as specified in the permit; the emission fee report; the emission statement, if applicable, OAR 340-214-0220; the annual certification that the risk management plan is being properly implemented, OAR 340-218-0050; and the semi-annual compliance certification, OAR 340-218-0080.

 (B) Prompt reporting of deviations from permit requirements that do not cause excess emissions, including those attributable to upset conditions, as defined in the permit, the probable cause of such deviations, and any corrective actions or preventive measures taken.
 "Prompt" means within fifteen (15) days of the deviation.
-Deviations that cause excess emissions, as specified in OAR 340-214-0300 through 340-214-0360 must be reported in accordance with 340-214-0340;
+Deviations that cause excess emissions, as specified in OAR 340-214-0300 through 340-214-0360 must be reported under 340-214-0340;

-(C) Submittal of any required source test report within 30 days after the source test unless otherwise approved in writing by the Department or specified in a permit;
+(C) Submittal of any required source test report within 30 days after the source test unless otherwise approved in writing by DEQ or specified in a permit;

 (D) All required reports must be certified by a responsible official consistent with OAR 340-218-0040(5);